Leonard E. Lindquist

 Leonard E. Lindquist (September 5, 1912 – September 10, 2004) was an American lawyer and politician.

 Lindquist was born in Minneapolis, Minnesota.
 He served in the United States Navy during World War II.
-Lindquist received his law degree from University of Minnesota Law School and practiced law in Minneapolis, where he co-founded the firm later known as Lindquist & Vennum in 1946.
+Lindquist received his law degree from the University of Minnesota Law School and practiced law in Minneapolis, where he co-founded the firm later known as Lindquist & Vennum in 1946.

 He lived in Minneapolis with his wife and family.
 Lindquist served in the Minnesota House of Representatives from 1955 to 1958 and was a Republican.
+He unsuccessfully ran for Congress as a Republican for Minnesota's 3rd congressional district in 1958.
+He lost the Republican nomination for the same district in 1960.
 He died at Northwestern Hospital Hospital, in Minneapolis, from complications from a fall.
 His funeral and burial was in Minneapolis.